 The Eurovision Song Contest is a co-production between the European Broadcasting Union (EBU) and its Member Broadcasters. all public service broadcasters in their respective countries.
 Every year, some 200 million people watch the Eurovision Song Contest in whole or in part.

 The two Semi-Finals and Grand Final of the Eurovision Song Contest can be watched live:

-For questions about news access and rights of the live shows, press conferences and side events, please read the Access rules for material.
+As news access and rights regarding the live shows, press conferences and side events are published, they will be available on the press page.

 EBU Member Broadcasters who wish to participate in the Eurovision Song Contest or broadcast the event are kindly requested to contact the EBU's Messaging & Liaison Centre via [email protected] or +41 22 717 2111.

 Broadcasters outside the European Broadcasting Area who are interested in broadcasting the event are kindly requested to contact the EBU's official marketing agency, Highlight Event AG.